Byron/depot/src/md/lang.md

     - multi-value returns effectively prevent function chaining, like `f(g())` unless v supports varargs or a slice of interfaces.
         + Nonetheless I do understand it's done on purpose, in order to prevent people from easily ignoring error returns.
     + `x = append(x, elm, ...)` is quite cumbersome.
 Even though it makes sense and has more applications, it's the most inconvenient form of append I have encountered so far.
+    - There is no max/min for `int` types for instance.
+These are easily implemented, but due to the missing generics, these kind of standard functions will have to be implemented over and over again unless there is some community library to do fill the gap.

 ### Interesting

-* Callable custom types seem to functions, which are declared as type.
+* Callable custom types may be functions, which are declared as type.
 That way, you can attach methods to functions.

 ### Resources